Home Depot posts strong profit, revenue

-ATLANTA — Home Depot is reporting better than expected profit and revenue for the first quarter despite a damp start to 2019.
+Home Depot reported better than expected profit and revenue for the first quarter despite a damp start to 2019.

-That inclement weather and an extra week in the previous fiscal year dampened the home improvement retailer’s comparable store sales.
+That inclement weather and an extra week in the previous fiscal year weighed on the home improvement retailer’s comparable store sales.

-Comparable store sales, a key gauge of a retailer’s health, increased 2.5%, which is short of the 4.2% expected, according to Zacks Investment Research.
-In the U.S., the figure climbed 3%.
+Comparable store sales, a key gauge of a retailer’s health, increased 2.5%, short of the 4.2% expected by industry analysts, according to a survey Zacks Investment Research.
+In the U.S., same-store sales climbed 3%.

+Neil Saunders, managing director of GlobalData Retail, said weather was not the only thing Home Depot had to deal with.

+“The consumer economy was also more unfavorable than last year, when tax cuts, good tax refunds and generally high confidence were all boosting spend,” Saunders said.
+“While shoppers are far from being in the doldrums, the prevailing attitude now is more cautious and careful.”

-Despite the bad weather, customers spent more, with the average ticket climbing 2% to $67.31.
+Home Depot customers did spend more in the quarter, but barely, with the average ticket climbing 2%.
 The number of customer transactions also improved, up 3.8% from a year earlier.

 That easily beat the $2.16 per share analysts polled by Zacks were calling for.